 In addition to regionalist parties, we analyze the share of households subscribing to the regional newspaper "Le Republicain Lorraine".
-We were able to gather data for one (Lorrainian) regional newspaper for the year 2014, and thus focus on the treated and the untreated parts of Lorraine.
-There is no Alsatian regional newspaper that is also widely enough read in the départment of Vosges to allow a meaningful comparison.
+We received access to data from one Lorrainian regional newspaper for the year 2014, allowing us to compare the treated and the untreated area within Lorraine.
+No Alsatian regional newspaper is widely enough read in the départment of Vosges to allow for a meaningful comparison.
 Newspapers are particularly interesting as a transmission mechanism.
-They do not only provide information to the parents within a household and work as a signal of regional attachment to other households, but can also be used as a useful instrument to transmit regional culture to children.
+They not only provide information to the parents within a household and work as a signal of regional attachment to other households, but also can be used as a useful instrument to transmit regional culture to children.

 Table 8 shows a clear discontinuity in subscription rates at the treatment border.
 At the 10 kilometer bandwidth, the share of subscribers out of all households is around 10 percentage points higher on the treated side.
-The result is highly significant with p-values below 0.01 in all specifications, and the clear discontinuity is also graphically visible in Figure 7 and in the map in Figure A28).
-Table A26 shows that the effect size is not driven by differences in the spoken dialect.
-Figures A24 and following document the robustness to bandwidth choices and alternative specifications.
+The result is highly significant with p-values below 0.01 in all specifications, and the clear discontinuity is also graphically visible in Figure 7 and in the map in Figure A29).
+Table A10 shows that the effect size is not driven by differences in the spoken dialect.
 We can also try to disentangle supply and demand side explanations by controlling for the number of points of sale in 2014 (there are more regional offices in the treated area).
-Conditioning on supply side differences barely affects the point estimates, suggesting that demand side differences dominate (Table A27).
+Conditioning on supply side differences barely affects the point estimates, suggesting that demand side differences dominate (Table A31).

 To sum up, there are identifiable differences in two plausible and relevant mechanisms.
-Regionalist parties are an important instrument to express regional identity and maintain and popularize the importance of regional culture.
+Regionalist parties are an important instrument to express regional identity, and also to maintain and popularize the importance of regional culture.
 This channel seems relevant for both regions, but stronger for Alsace.
 Within Lorraine, we find strong and sizeable differences in subscription rates to regional newspapers.
-We cannot estimate which share of the differences in the survey questions and in the referenda can be explained by those mechanisms in a precise econometric way, but the size of the effects is sufficiently high to be relevant transmission channels.
+We cannot estimate which share of the differences in the survey questions and in the referenda can be explained by those mechanisms in a precise econometric way, but the size of the effects is sufficiently high to be considered a relevant transmission channel.